Skip to navigation, or go to main content.

 Randy and Sid Beaton, April 2019

-Day 2: We’ll catch a very early morning flight to Paro, Bhutan’s only airport.
+Day 2: We’ll catch a very early morning flight to Paro, Bhutan’s only international airport.
 Our route parallels the mighty Himalayan mountain chain, and if the weather is good we should see Mount Everest.
 After clearing immigration we’ll drive east through an enchanting valley with gaily decorated shingle-roofed houses and a willow-fringed river.
-Red-billed Choughs are quite common in this valley, and as we head east we’ll stop to search for Black-tailed Crake, Ibisbill, Wallcreeper and Brown Dipper.
-With luck we might encounter a regional specialty such as Rufous-fronted Bushtit.
+Red-billed Choughs are quite common in this valley, and as we head east we’ll stop to search for regional specialties such as Black-tailed Crake, Ibisbill, Wallcreeper, Brown Dipper and Rufous-fronted Bushtit.
 We’ll spend the night in Thimpu, Bhutan’s delightful capital.

 Day 3: We’ll head east out of Thimpu and up onto the western slopes of the Dochu La, the first of a series of high-altitude road passes that we’ll explore.
 Entering the pristine mixed forests of hemlock, fir, oak, magnolias, and rhododendrons, we should see a wealth of birds, including some species-rich feeding flocks.
-Quarrelsome Nutcrackers are common, and past highlights have included a skulking Hill Partridge, a Satyr Tragopan, a Golden Bush Robin, an immaculate Himalayan Cutia, a Brown Parrotbill, and even the gorgeous Fire-tailed Myzornis.
+Quarrelsome Nutcrackers are common, and past highlights have included skulking Hill Partridge, Satyr Tragopan, Golden Bush Robin, the immaculate Himalayan Cutia, Brown Parrotbill, and even the gorgeous Fire-tailed Myzornis.
 Most of our birding on this tour is from the roads, which are well paved and almost lacking in traffic.
 Today, however, we’ll venture offroad onto a trail that enables us to explore the forest more thoroughly.
 On several recent tours we’ve even managed to have excellent views of Ward’s Trogon, one of Bhutan’s premier avian prizes.
-Night near Punakha.
+We’ll spend the following two nights near Punakha.

 Day 5: Continuing east, past the smaller Wangdi Dzong, we’ll make a series of brief stops to scan the braided river channel.
 In the past we’ve seen Pallas’s Gull and Pallas’s Fish Eagle here and have added a number of other species to the Bhutanese list.
 We’ll also check forest edges and explore some of the small patches of cultivation.
 We’ll enter productive forest near the end of our journey, where we’ll stop to look for species such as Spotted Laughingthrush, Hume’s Bush-Warbler, Rusty-flanked Treecreeper, White-browed Bush Robin, and White-winged Grosbeak.
 Night in Gangtey, in the heart of the Phobjika Valley.

 Day 6: Leaving Gangtey we’ll follow the twisting road up over the Pele La pass and into Central Bhutan.
 We’ll spend much of the morning on the Pele La Pass searching for species such as Blood Pheasant, Satyr Tragopan, and the majestic Himalayan Monal.
-A stand of ringal bamboo extends for about three miles below the pass, and we’ll search here for specialties such as Great and Brown Parrotbills and Golden-breasted Fulvetta, surely one of the world’s most attractive passerines.
+We’ll search a stand of ringal bamboo on the eastern side of the pass for specialties such as Great and Brown Parrotbills and Golden-breasted Fulvetta, surely one of the world’s most attractive passerines.
 Night in Trongsa.

-Day 7: From Trongsa we’ll continue east, heading up and over the bamboo-thronged Yotong La into the first of the four Bumthang valleys.
-The scenery suddenly changes to broad grassy valleys and rolling hillsides covered in spruce and fir, and the avifauna changes equally abruptly.
-Nutcrackers can be common, though we’ll have to spend a little more time searching for the region’s real specialties: Slender-billed Scimitar Babbler, White-browed and Rufous-breasted Bush Robins, Dark-rumped Rosefinch, and Fulvous, Brown, and Great Parrotbills.
+Day 9: This will be our longest driving day of the tour, taking us from Tingtibi north back through Trongsa before continuing east up and over the bamboo-thronged Yotong La into the first of the four Bumthang valleys.
+There, the scenery changes to broad grassy valleys and rolling hillsides covered in spruce and fir, and the avifauna changes equally abruptly.
 Night in Jakar.

-Days 9-11: We’ll spend these days exploring the fabulously lush primary forests near Lingmethang in search of the area’s specialties.
+Days 11-13: We’ll spend these days exploring the fabulously lush primary forests near Lingmethang in search of the area’s specialties.
 We’re sure to see many new birds, and while not all of them are rare, many, such as Slender-billed and Coral-billed Scimitar-Babblers, Scaly and Blue-winged Laughingthrushes, White-breasted Parrotbill, Broad-billed Warbler, White-naped Yuhina, and Rufous-throated Wren-babbler are poorly known and unfamiliar to most birders.
-Nights camping.
+Nights near Yongkola.

-Day 16: Our campsite is in the heart of prime mid-altitude forest and will provide us with opportunities to study the birds of this rich biotope.
-As so often on this tour we’ll take breakfast and lunch in the field, and we expect to arrive in Gelephu in the early evening.
-Today’s key species will include Grey Peacock Pheasant, Wreathed Hornbill, Whistling Hawk-Cuckoo, Mountain Imperial and Pin-tailed Green and Mountain Imperial Pigeons, Violet Cuckoo, Dark-rumped Swift, Long-tailed Broadbill, Rufous-necked Laughingthrush, Sultan Tit, and we stand another chance of encountering the enigmatic Beautiful Nuthatch.
-Night in a hotel in Gelephu.
+Day 16: Spending the entire day at low elevation never very far from the Indian border Today’s key species will include Grey Peacock Pheasant, Wreathed Hornbill, Whistling Hawk-Cuckoo, Mountain Imperial and Pin-tailed Green and Mountain Imperial Pigeons, Violet Cuckoo, Dark-rumped Swift, Long-tailed Broadbill, Rufous-necked Laughingthrush, Sultan Tit, and we stand another chance of encountering the enigmatic Beautiful Nuthatch.
+Night again in Samdrup Jongkhar.

 Day 18: We’ll have an hour or two birding around Guwahati this morning.
 Highlights could include Small Pratincole, Blue-tailed Bee-eater, Citrine Wagtail, Rusty-rumped Warbler, and Striated Grassbird.
 Next we’ll catch our flight back to Delhi and transfer to an airport hotel to freshen up.
 After a leisurely dinner we’ll transfer to the international airport where the tour ends in time for late evening departures home.